Do you plan to buy property in Thailand?

-In this article, I explain how you can buy land in Thailand and about the most common title deeds used.
+In this article, I explain how foreigners can buy land in Thailand and what you should pay attention to.

 Can foreigners buy land in Thailand?

-The second option you have is to open a Thai limited company and appoint yourself as a director.
-Why?
-Because as a foreigner, you can’t own more than 49% in a Thai company, hence you can’t be a majority shareholder.
+Another option is to open a Thai limited company and appoint yourself as a director.
+Just keep in mind that you cannot own more than 49% of a Thai company as a foreigner.

 The same as it goes with the first option explained, it can seem like an easy option to just open a company, but there are risks and issues involved:

-a.
-While it was fairly easy to open limited companies in the past, it’s becoming increasingly more difficult as the DBD are doing their utmost to prevent foreigners from opening companies that are used for the purpose of bypass local regulations
+While it was fairly easy to open limited companies in the past, it’s becoming increasingly more difficult as the DBD are doing their utmost to prevent foreigners from opening companies that are used for the purpose of bypass local regulations.

-b.
-DBD can close down the company in case you don’t file annual company accounts, which is not rarely forgotten by persons who decide to move from Thailand
+DBD can close down the company in case you don’t file annual company accounts, which is not rarely forgotten by persons who decide to move from Thailand.

-c.
-With a number of different shareholders, people might have different interests
+With a number of different shareholders, people might have different interests as well.

-Getting a leasehold contract is a preferred choice and recommended from many local agents, at least if you’re an individual foreign buyer.
+Getting a leasehold contract is easier and recommended by many local agents, at least if you’re an individual foreign buyer.

 Title Deeds in Thailand

-This land title is the most preferred as you’ll have exclusive rights of the land.
+This land title is the most preferred as you’ll have exclusive rights to the land.

-You’ll be assured that the land is measured with GPS coordinates in the best proper way.
-With a freehold title, you can also sell, transfer, lease or mortgage the land.
+If the land holds this title, it’s been measured with GPS coordinates in the best proper way.
+With a freehold title, you can sell, transfer, lease, or mortgage the land.

 Even if Nor Sor 3 Gor has many similarities with Chanote, there are some minor differences.